cosmiclust/MyMate/README.md

 It removes the need to type, click, or even understand tech.
 It democratizes help.

-_Apps don’t expose APIs?
-Doesn’t matter — you read screen pixels.
+*Apps don’t expose APIs?*  Doesn’t matter — you read screen pixels.

-No login/OAuth needed?
-Doesn’t matter — you don’t need user data from them.
+*No login/OAuth needed?* Doesn’t matter — you don’t need user data from them.

-Privacy? ✅ Everything is local — no data shared unless user consents.
+*Privacy?* Everything is local — no data shared unless user consents.

-Scalable trust model — Everyone can have their own local agent.
+*Scalable trust model* — Everyone can have their own local agent.
 No one needs to “give” their data._